Saniyapatel04/Appletv/README.md

 ## Apple TV+ Clone
 ---
 <p>
-Goal behind the project was to create a clone of the Flipkrt website as close as possible to the original one with all the major functionalities of this website, such as User Authentication, User Details Management, Series & Shows gallery and carousels and Show Details.
+Goal behind the project was to create a clone of the Apple TV website as close as possible to the original one with respect to User interface and User experience.
-This project was built by a team of 6 developers in 5 Days.
 </p>

-* [Click Here](https://nameh-dhiman.github.io/Apple-TV-Clone-Project.github.io/ "Apple TV+ Project") to view the deployed website.
+* [Click Here](https://appletv-clone.netlify.app) to view the deployed website.

 <p>
 Apple TV+ is an American subscription streaming service owned and operated by Apple Inc.